DaveParillo/OpenDSA/RST/en/Background/ADT.rst

    The relationship between data items, abstract data types, and data structures.

 The ADT defines the logical form of the data type.
 The data structure implements the physical form of the data type.
-   Test some :math:`n`.

 .. topic:: Example